 Futures

-With futures derivatives, the buyer and seller set a price for the future exchange of an asset or commodity.
+With futures contracts, the buyer and seller set a price for the future exchange of an asset or commodity.
 The contract includes the price, the amount, and the future settlement date.
-The contract obligates them to execute on the transaction.
+The contract obligates both parties to fulfill the contract.

-Only a small amount of the total asset value is deposited into one’s account, but a higher amount must be kept in the account to cover losses that might occur.
 Once the contract is entered into, the price of the underlying asset is tracked daily, and any gains or losses are added to or removed from the trader’s account until the contract is sold or expires.
+Futures contracts are traded on regulated exchanges, while similar contracts, known as forwards, are sold over the counter (OTC), allowing for more negotiation but less regulatory oversight.

 Swaps